Leamsi9/ismaelvelasco.dev/clf66kl82000209mohbql9rx0.md

 What if that same compute time was devoted, not to hashing algorithms, but to societally meaningful computing problems, and did not imply an inseparable link between profitability, security and energy consumption?

 ![Volunteer Computing scheme. | Download Scientific Diagram](https://www.researchgate.net/profile/Hebert-Perez-Roses/publication/236610000/figure/download/fig2/AS:299446328938499@1448404976736/Volunteer-Computing-scheme.png#centerw150 align="center")

-As an example, there is an ongoing project aimed at \[discovering causal relationships among human genes to improve drug repositioning\](http://A Computing System for Discovering Causal Relationships Among Human Genes to Improve Drug Repositioning).
-Instead of running on a single supercomputer, it is distributing the compute task across a huge network grid of small computers, and has raised the possibility of being able to power this network from distributed renewable power generation.
-If projects such as these, or other [volunteer distributed computing](https://www.researchgate.net/profile/Tessema-Mengistu/publication/332333249_Survey_and_Taxonomy_of_Volunteer_Computing/links/5cba1d5ca6fdcc1d49a10273/Survey-and-Taxonomy-of-Volunteer-Computing.pdf) projects could be repurposed to run as demand response mechanisms, the benefits could be planetary.
-The challenge is economically incentivising such uses, although there are initiatives already offering potential Proof of Concept, such as [Gridcoin](https://gridcoin.us/), [Curecoin](https://curecoin.net/) and [Foldingcoin](https://foldingcoin.net/).
-A [recent review](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9829550%5D) of similar "added-value" innovations has identified an expansive horizon beyond Bitcoin's trudging consensus algorithms.

 So is Bitcoin worth the environmental impact?